 There was a little voice inside me saying, “Don’t do that because, really, who the fuck are you, anyways?” but in August I sent Ron Gallo an email asking for an interview.
 “Aside from your music,” I wrote him, “I’m really interested in talking about some philosophical ideas… for instance, I’d read (or maybe come across in a video) some of your thoughts on clean living and that you were at one point reading Autobiography of a Yogi.
 I’m curious if you’d be interested in digging into some of those sort of ideas?”
 Within twenty-four hours Ron wrote me back, “absolutely down. especially to talk about the non-musical things!”
 That really made my day.

 “Straddling the fence between two (2) mindsets” begins (something resembling) Ron’s mission statement, “1.
 THE WORLD: is completely fucked and 2.
 THE UNIVERSE: is inside you.
 TRYING: to lean more towards the latter.”
-This is what speaks through that video, and is something I really appreciate about Ron: he’s thoughtful and talks his truth, but is able to communicate it in a tone that dovetails with my own sense of humor.
+This is what speaks through that video, and is something I really appreciate about Ron: he’s thoughtful, he’s able to say what he feels, and as a bonus — he communicates it in a manner which dovetails with my own sense of humor.

 “Irony is kind of a slippery slope.
 Once you get on board with that mindset and you think you’re separate from something, you sort of start to think of yourself as an all seeing eye.
 It’s all a joke and you see the absurdity in everything.
 I think it’s an important thing to go through but you have to maintain the self-awareness to know that you’re never really above anything.
 You have to realize you’re a part of the thing you make fun of.
 That’s the line.
 Being self-aware is just realizing you buy into bullshit just as much as everyone else.
 If you want to go off the grid and live in a tent without electricity, that’s cool and very authentic of you but no one wants to do that.
 People just want to criticize each other for not doing it.
 More so than anything else, I care about people realizing their inherent, limitless value.
 I want to use my platform to reach people in that way.
 I want to use my music as an art form rather than as entertainment.” —Ron Gallo, Popdust interview, April 2017